isurfer21/qot/README.md

 In this guide, we'll introduce you to the basics of using QoT and show you how to get started with querying your data.

-### Working
+### How the `qot` tool works?

 This program uses the `csv-parse` and `minimist` modules to parse CSV data and command-line arguments, respectively.
 The program filters the data based on the conditions specified by the `--where` options and sorts the data based on the column specified by the `--orderby` option.
 The program also limits the number of rows displayed based on the value specified by the `--limit` option.
+Finally, it prints data for selected columns specified by the `--select` option.

 You can run this program from the command line by passing the appropriate arguments.
 For example: